Le-Archive/Le-Archive.github.io/README.md

-# Le-Organization.github.io
+# Le-Archive.github.io
 This is our site where we save the key games of school.
-(Admin's This isn't your issue there is waaaaaay worse Im gonna do)
+(Admin's This isn't your issue waaaaaay worse I am gonna do)